vsrinivas/fuchsia/docs/targets/hikey960.md

 + [AOSP HiKey960 Information](https://source.android.com/source/devices#hikey960)

 ## Building
-To build magenta, invoke the following command from the top level Magenta directory (ensure that you have checked out the ARM64 toolchains).
+To build zircon, invoke the following command from the top level Zircon directory (ensure that you have checked out the ARM64 toolchains).
 For more information, see `docs/getting_started.md`:

-      make magenta-hikey960-arm64
+      make zircon-hikey960-arm64

 ## Setup
 Periodically check this file as the setup workflow will change/improve.